Tripadvisor: Malicious reviews

-In 2012, an action was brought in a Sheriff Court in Scotland, by Richard Gollin, the owner of a guesthouse in the Outer Hebrides who claimed damages for malicious statements.
+In 2012, an action was brought in a Sheriff Court in Scotland by Richard Gollin, the owner of a guesthouse in the Outer Hebrides, who claimed damages for malicious statements.
 Tripadvisor first asserted that the Scottish courts lacked jurisdiction since it is based in the United States.
-However, it later conceded that it could be sued in the UK's jurisdictions.
+However, it later conceded that it could be sued in the UK's jurisdiction.
 The court ruled that Tripadvisor's terms of use constituted a contract, which was actionable/enforceable by the business being reviewed.
 The case was found to involve issues relating to the Unfair Terms in Consumer Contracts Act of 1977, and these issues were referred to a higher court in Stornoway.
 The plaintiff eventually dropped the case because he could not afford to pursue it.